Street Naming and Numbering

 - using the correct official address, including property number

-For large, individual or small developments - if you are developing a new street or estate, building a new property or properties, or replacing / redeveloping an existing property into multiple dwellings, you should contact the council as soon as possible to arrange for the allocation of addresses and refer to the naming and number policy to assist you in making a successful application.
+If you are developing a new street or estate, building a new property or properties, or replacing / redeveloping an existing property into multiple dwellings, you should apply to the council as soon as possible, after receiving planning permission, to arrange for the allocation of addresses.
+Please refer to the street naming and numbering policy before making your application.